-Follow this step by step guide to learn how to create a home management binder – the smart girl’s solution to living a full life, keeping your home clean and making it look easy.
+Follow this step by step guide to discover how to create a home management binder – the smart girl’s solution to living a full life, keeping your home clean and making it look oh so easy.

-Nothing brings me joy like sharing a creative strategy that will make big waves in your life – especially one that can get rid of your messy house.
-And eliminate a boatload of stress from your life.
+Nothing brings me joy like a york pepperment patty – and talking about a super simple tool that will make big waves in your life.
+Like help you get organized at home and get rid of the chaos & messy house.
+And eliminate a boatload of stress from your life in general.
+(Stress makes you age faster so consider this a skincare hack as well!)

-I personally didn’t even think about doing something like this until…well, until I started looking for ways to better help my clients.
-After dibbling and dabbling with the idea of a home maintenance binder for a few years, I finally got one going.
+I personally didn’t even think about *home management* or a hmb until…well, until I started looking for ways to better help my clients.
+After dibbling and dabbling with the idea of having one for a few years, I finally got one going.
+And haven’t looked back.

-Follow the super quick tutorial below from our friends at OrganizedMom.net to get your home management binder setup.
-You will see the benefits of using a home management binder almost immediately – guaranteed!
-So don’t do like I did.
-Set aside an hour or two and seriously organize your life – you’ll thank yourself every day when you’re living your happily ever after.
+Ok so before you dive in, think about this for a second… You’ll see the benefits of using a home management binder almost immediately – guaranteed!
+So don’t do like I did and wait years to do this.
+Set aside an hour or two and seriously organize your life – you’ll thank yourself every day that you did it.

 From cleaning schedules to account passwords, a home management binder should be like the official Google of your life!
 When you need to know something related to your family – from when it’s time to clean the baseboards to what bills are due this week – the answer should be in that binder.
 If it’s not in the binder, it doesn’t exist lol.